aariani/GBS-preprocess-tools/README.md

 If the binary code is not working on your system you can compile a personal binary code in you PC using [PyInstaller] (http://www.pyinstaller.org/) and the `GBS_preprocess_tool.py` script.

-Please refer to the [Program Manual] (http://pythonhosted.org/PyInstaller/) for further informations.
+Please refer to the [PyInstall Manual] (http://pythonhosted.org/PyInstaller/) for further informations.

 Another option could be to [run the source code] (#run-the-source-code)